-Otter, Lutra lutra.
-An exciting event when seen around our rivers, the return of the otter to most of England is one of the major conservation success stories of the last 30 years.
-It is rarely observed in the wild but it is however possible to detect where it has been – likely sites are searched for otter signs such as paw prints or spraint (droppings).
-However in Barnsley there is someway to go.
+Otter.
+An exciting event when seen around our rivers, the return of the Otter to most of England is one of the major conservation success stories of the last 30 years.
+It is rarely observed in the wild but it is possible to detect where it has been – sites are searched for signs such as paw prints or spraint (droppings).

 Otter, Lutra lutra is a Priority Species in the UK Biodiversity Action Plan 2007 (UKBAP)